aksh-sood/hello-world/README.md

 # hello-world
 learning
 hello people;
-this is aksh trying newstuff on github and larning whats out there .hope that this turns out great.
+this is aksh trying newstuff on github and learning what's out there .hope that this turns out great.
 Thank You